denisraslov/snappify/README.md

 // Other test cases go here...
 ```

-Right now `Snappify` generates two combinations of props' values only: **for all the props** and **for the required props**.
-We condiser increase of the quantity of the combinations as a future improvement.

 ## Supported TypeScript types

 Right now `Snappify` supports the [basic types of TypeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html).
 It also supports a few of the React types: `React.ReactNode` and `React.CSSProperties`.
 We condiser increase of the supported types as a future improvement.